 What is Gardasil?

 Gardasil is an HPV vaccine, the first FDA-licensed vaccine developed to prevent cervical cancer and other diseases in females caused by certain types of genital human papillomavirus (HPV).
-The Gardasil vaccine protects against four types of HPV that are responsible for 70% of cervical cancers.
+The Gardasil vaccine protects against four types of HPV (types 6, 11, 16, 18) that are responsible for 70% of cervical cancers.

-The Gardasil HPV Vaccine is recommended for girls as young as 9 years of age.
+The Gardasil and Gardasil 9 HPV Vaccines are recommended for girls as young as 9 years of age.
 Ideally, the vaccine should be administered before the onset of sexual activity.
 However, females who are already sexaully active may also benefit from vaccination.

 The Gardasil HPV Vaccine was licenced in June 2006 by the U.S. Food and Drug Administration for its use.
 It has also been tested in over 11,000 females in many countries around the world.
 The vaccine was found to be safe and caused no serious side effects.